Healthy City Week returns from 7 to 14 October with a unique programme of events exploring the health and sustainability of our city

 These themes and more will be picked up in events and discussions throughout Healthy City Week.
 The varied programme includes:

 A series of events from Bristol Health Partners Health Integration Teams (HITs) will share insights into research on sustaining wellbeing into old age, the health implications of pavement parking in Bristol and the impact of urban design on health.
 Bristol Green Capital Partnership will create further opportunities for collaboration and connection in the week, with open discussion and networking events.

 As always, Healthy City Week is a fantastic opportunity to learn something new!
-An expo in the Heart Institute atrium in the BRI will showcase sustainable approaches to healthcare.
+An expo in the Heart Institute atrium in the Bristol Royal Infirmary will showcase sustainable approaches to healthcare.
 A wellbeing day at the recently renovated New Rooms in the heart of Broadmead will offer free taster sessions and workshops.
 Go Green will explore the science of wellbeing in the workplace, with bike rides, a wellbeing breakfast and community farmer day also featuring in the programme.

 Bristol libraries will be host to a range of events, including:

 After Healthy City Week, the discussion continues with a short session at the Festival of the Future City.
 We will highlight some of the seeds of change that will help to build a healthier and more environmentally sustainable city.

 Ian Townsend, Chief Executive of Bristol Green Capital Partnership, said: